webcenter-fr/elasticsearch-operator/documentations/design/elasticsearch_design.md

 # Elasticsearch design

-The operator doing the following step when it reconsil `Elasticsearch`:
+The operator doing the following step when it reconcile `Elasticsearch`:
 - Generate secret that store `admin` account.
 This account is used by operator, and so it never be change by external intervention.
 - Generate TLS certificates for internal communication.
 You can't custom it.
   Under the wood, it will generate internal PKI.